 - Trip insurance, medical expenses, hospitalization, and other fees

 - Lunches and dinners (unless noted in the itinerary), snacks, liquor/alcoholic beverages

 Upon registration for the workshop, we will provide you with:

-- Transportation options to get from the Oaxaca airport to Teotitlan del Valle and your bed and breakfast
+- Transportation options to get from the Oaxaca airport to the city and to Teotitlan del Valle and your bed and breakfast

 - A self-guided tour map of Teotitlan del Valle

 - How to get from the airport to the village

 - A seasonal packing list, and travel tips to make your journey easier and fun